 If you are considering, however, the audacity of hanging out your own shingle, then these two books are for you:

-Solo out of Law School: A “How Can” Guide to Starting a Law Firm as a New Attorney”, by Michael F. Brennan, gives an honest account about what it takes to start a new law practice.
+Michael F. Brennan, gives an honest account about what it takes to start a new law practice.
 Much of running a law practice is having the right mental attitude, drive, and focus.
 The author gives advice on the mental motivation to becoming a success.
 And he also talks about how to handle the negatives: set-backs, self-doubt, and what other people think.
 It is an excellent guide to examine whether having your own law practice is right for you and giving you the motivation to conquer the challenges.

 With sample forms and letters, helpful links, website information and checklists, this book has mapped out everything an attorney needs.
 An excellent reference for attorneys who want to operate with low overhead or have a mobile law office.